COMMONWEALTH PHD SCHOLARSHIPS

 - Applicants are expected to adhere to the CSC’s Code of Conduct for award holders and the Disciplinary Policy and Procedure.

 - The CSC is committed to administering and managing its scholarships and fellowships in a fair and transparent manner.
 For more information, see the CSC anti-fraud policy and procedure at and the FCDO guidance on reporting fraud.

-- All terms and conditions of award are subject to UK local law and practices, and are subject to change by the CSC.
+All conditions of award are subject to UK local law and practices and are subject to change by the CSC.

-- For more information, see the current Handbook for Commonwealth Scholars and Fellows.
+- For more information, see the Handbook for Commonwealth Scholars and Fellows.

-All enquiries about these scholarships should be directed to your nominating body.
+All enquiries about these scholarships should be directed to your nominating agency.

-For general enquiries about applying for Commonwealth Scholarships or Fellowships; please use the Contact us form instead.
+For general enquiries about applying for Commonwealth Scholarships or Fellowships; please use the Contact us form.